Energy and Carbon Efficiency

 Great-West Lifeco has a strong commitment to minimizing its environmental impact, to reporting high-quality emissions data and reducing emissions across its operations.
 In 2017, the company strengthened this commitment by establishing long-term GHG emission reduction targets for its Canadian properties, specifically 27 per cent by 2025 and 50 per cent by 2036.
 Throughout the year, its property and asset management teams worked collaboratively toward these goals, implementing realistic and economically feasible projects to reduce the company’s carbon footprint, such as building equipment retrofits, data centre optimizations and operational enhancements.
 Between 2013 and 2017, the company achieved a 17.7 per cent reduction in GHG emissions in its managed real estate portfolio.

 Great-West Lifeco participated in the annual CDP Climate Change program for the sixth consecutive year and its 2018 submission included again its global operations.
-In 2017, Great-West Lifeco was once again recognized as a leader in carbon management, receiving an A- (Leadership) ranking from the CDP and being the highest ranked Canadian insurance company on the CDP’s annual list and among the top ten companies across Canada.
+In 2018, Great-West Lifeco received an A- (Leadership) ranking from the CDP, being the highest ranked Canadian insurance company on the CDP’s annual list.

 IGM Financial is also committed to transparency and accountability on climate issues.
-As such, in 2017, IGM Financial obtained a score of A- (Leadership) as part of the 2017 CDP survey, ranking in the top five financial services companies in Canada for the fourth year in a row.
+As such, responding to the CDP for the sixth consecutive year, IGM Financial obtained a score of A (Leadership) for their response to the 2018 CDP questionnaire, earning a spot on the A List and ranking in the top five financial services companies in Canada for the fifth year in a row.
 IGM Financial has set short- and long-term GHG emission reduction targets using 2013 as a base year.
 The objective is to achieve a 40 per cent reduction in absolute GHG emissions from energy use at owned assets by 2020 (Scope 1 and 2) and to achieve a 50 per cent reduction in absolute GHG emissions from energy use at owned assets by 2036 (Scope 1 and 2).
 Thanks to its various energy efficiency projects underway and its strategy of purchasing renewable energy for its owned office building, the company’s Scope 1 and 2 emissions have decreased substantially, representing a 66 per cent reduction in Scope 1 and 2 GHG emissions from 2013 to 2017.

 IGM Financial also significantly reduced its commercial travel in 2017 with the introduction of online training for new Investors Group advisors.
 In addition, following their decision, in 2016, to begin purchasing green fuel and carbon offsets, IGM Financial reduced the impact of commercial air travel by approximately 35 per cent in 2017.